Frequently Asked Questions

 No. Faculty members should not ask for any personal health information.

 Students continue to overwhelmingly share their preference for an in-person learning experience.
-With that in mind, and in recognizing the pedagogical importance of in-person learning, we will utilize the tools and lessons learned over the past year to support all students and will adapt as needed.
+With that in mind, and in recognizing the pedagogical importance of in-person learning, we will utilize the tools and lessons learned during the pandemic to support all students and will adapt as needed.

-As indicated in the message from Provost Whitehead dated January 6, faculty members will work collaboratively with chairs/directors and deans to enact short-term changes to course delivery modes when a significant fraction of students in a particular class need to isolate or quarantine.
+If needed, faculty members can work collaboratively with chairs/directors and deans to enact short-term changes to course delivery modes when a significant fraction of students in a particular class are unable to attend class due to illness.
 Faculty will clearly communicate any changes to students via BGSU email and Canvas.

 Faculty should consult with their chairs/directors and deans about the process for making these requests.
 Priority will be given to classes that have both large enrollments and high seat fill rates.
 Other requests will be accommodated as space allows.